-If the proposed Amendments are approved at the Meeting, the Company will file a Restated Certificate of Incorporation that contains the Amendments, which are set forth in Exhibit B attached hereto, which is marked to reflect the changes in the relevant sections of our existing Restated Certificate of Incorporation proposed to be made in connection with this Proposal Three.
+If the proposed Amendments are approved at the Meeting, the Company will file a Restated Certificate of Incorporation that contains the Amendments, which are set forth in Exhibit A attached hereto.
+Exhibit A is marked to reflect the changes to the current Charter that are proposed to be made in connection with this Proposal 3.

-The affirmative vote of majority of the outstanding shares of Common Stock is required for approval of this proposal.
+The affirmative vote of a majority of the outstanding shares of Common Stock is required for approval of this Proposal.